-When dealing with property tax liens: the city or county can create a tax lien certificate that can be sold to a 3rd party investor.
-This 3rd party may be able to foreclose on your house due to non payment.
+When dealing with property tax liens: your city or county can create a tax lien that can then be sold to a private investor.
+This 3rd party may be able to foreclose on your house due to non-payment.
 Failure to pay off the tax liens can result in foreclosure.

 It is important to understand how tax liens may affect you, and what you must do to avoid a tax lien foreclosure.

 It is crucial to settle tax liens as soon as possible due to interest rates and penalties that accrue when the debt is unpaid.
 As the tax debt and interest continue to grow, it will start to chip away at any equity that you have on your house.